derek1331/sandwichdash2/README.md

 [Demo](https://cryptic-ocean-96863.herokuapp.com/)

 Concept for a Sandwich shop that only delivers for one hour each day.
-If you don't order by 11am the order goes to the
+If you don't order by 11am the order goes to the next day.

 ## Built With